GerryDazoo/Slinger/README.txt

 To watch your slingbox use a media player that supports http streaming.
 I've tested VLC, OBS studio, ffplayer and mxplayer. http://your_ip_address_or_FQDN:your_port_number/slingbox your_port_number defaults to 8080 but you can override that with the port= entry in the SERVER section of config.ini file. i.e. http://192.168.1.10:8080/slingbox
+THIS IS THE NUMBER ONE MISTAKE PEOPLE MAKE SETTING THIS UP.
+THE IP ADDRESS IS FOR THE HOST RUNNING THE SERVER CODE NOT THE SLINGBOX.
+DO NOT USE THE SLINGBOX IP ADDRESS, IT WILL NOT WORK.
+YOU CONNECT TO THE SERVER TO STREAM VIDEO NOT THE SLINGBOX.
+IT'S THE SERVER THAT TALKS TO THE SLINGBOX AND FORWARDS THE VIDEO TO YOU.
+THE URL IS CASE SENSITIVE.
+DO NOT USE 'Slingbox' OR ANYTHING ELSE EXCEPT 'slingbox'. "slingbox" is the default.
+It is now possible to change this.
+Read the release notes.
+THE [SERVER] port number is configured in the config.ini file.
+IT DEFAULTS TO 8080.
+Some people feel compelled to change this to the same port number as the slingbox and I don't know why.
+It only seems to add confusion to what is happening.

-To access the Remote control functionality use the same IP address and port number but replace slingbox with Remote into any ol' web browser. i.e. http://192.168.1.10:8080/Remote
+To access the Remote control functionality use the same IP address and port number but replace "slingbox" with Remote into any ol' web browser. i.e. http://192.168.1.10:8080/Remote

 Linux/RaspberryPi Notes
 You'll need a working Python3 interpreter to get going.
 Comes pre-installed on the Raspberry Pi distribution